 While this might all sound trivial, my ultimate goal is sincere: I want to live a life with more purpose.
-I’ve made conscious decisions to get out of debt, stop excusing my laziness and cut drinking from my list of hobbies.
-However, I’m still not the conscious consumer I’d like to be, as already made evident in only the beginning stages of my decluttering.
+I’ve made mindful decisions to get out of debt, stop excusing my laziness and cut drinking from my list of hobbies.
+However, I’m still not the mindful consumer I’d like to be, as already made evident in only the beginning stages of my decluttering.
 I don’t want to consume for the sake of consuming – I want every item I bring into my home to have a purpose.
 To become that type of shopper, I need to change some bad habits!

 When you look at my two shopping lists, can you see anything that’s missing?
 There’s still time to change the rules, so let me know!
 I’m all ears.